Environmental Tests and Other Home Inspection Services

 Do I Need a Radon Test?

-Our position on radon testing in the Triangle area is that, in many cases, it is not necessary.
-Most parts of the Triangle are not considered high risk areas for radon.
+Our position on radon testing in Florida is that, in many cases, it is not necessary.
+Most parts of the Florida are not considered high risk areas for radon.
 That said, any given home can have a radon level that exceeds the current EPA standard.
 Mitigation may be necessary.

 The problem with radon testing is that the short term tests usually performed for real estate transactions can be unreliable.
 The conditions for a reliable radon test include that the test area be closed for at least several days, and ideally much longer.
 This is unrealistic in an occupied home.
 In addition, the time of year, pressure changes within the home, and other factors can affect the results.